 For example, in order to qualify for CalFresh (food stamps), your gross income must be below 200% of the federal poverty level.
 Currently, that is $46,060 for a family of three.
 And at that income level, families may only be eligible for the minimum monthly benefit of $20.

 Use the Self Sufficiency Standard Tool developed by the Insight Center for Community and Economic Development to calculate what the livable wage is in your area: http://www.insightcced.org/tools-metrics/self-sufficiency-standard-tool-for-california/

 We often say that we can’t ‘food bank’ our way out of hunger and food insecurity.
-Currently, despite the SF-Marin Food Bank’s growth and capacity to distribute more food each year, we know we aren’t reaching everyone.
-When we look at the number of people who are living below 200% of the Federal Poverty Level, and calculate how much food is being provided by the nonprofit sector, government programs, and household income, we know that 47 million meals are still missing each year.
+Currently, despite the San Francisco-Marin Food Bank’s growth and capacity to distribute more food each year, we know we aren’t reaching everyone.
+Based on data from 2019, when we look at the number of people who are living below 200% of the Federal Poverty Level and calculate how much food is being provided by the nonprofit sector, government programs, and household income, we know that 17.1 million meals are still missing each year.

 You can read more here.

 Not enough.
 The need for assistance has never been greater, yet current Congressional proposals would cut food stamp benefits dramatically, resulting in a loss of critical assistance for hundreds of thousands of families nationwide.